HemanthBA/Movie-lib/README.md

 - Create Playlist from the List Of Movies
 - Remove Movie from the playlist
 - Public list and private list
+- public list can access by anyone
+- to access private list you need admin code("3215")
 <br/>